-A lot of people are aware of the clear difference between a Tuxedo and a Suit.
+Now, a lot of people are aware of the clear difference between a Tuxedo and a Suit.
 By mere looking at the two outfits, it’s easy to spot the difference, however many are not aware of how and when it should be worn.

 And that’s the purpose of today’s article.
 First of all, Tuxedos are not suits.
 Even though both involve jackets and trousers made from same material, these two outfits serve different purposes.

 Here are the key differences between a Tuxedo and a Suit

 For Suit: A suit comprises of a jacket and trousers made of the same fabric and designed to be worn together.
 There are two (2) major types of suits namely the single breasted suit and the double breasted suit.You can select any of the two types depending on your style preference as well as the occasion you need to wear it for.
 Suits are appropriate for daytime wear to the office and other business formal occasions.

 You can refer to the 25 Suit Rules All Men Need To Know to know further about suits, how to buy and wear them.

 For Tuxedo: A Tuxedo (also colloquially known as “Tux”) or dinner suit is a formal evening suit, distinguished primarily by satin or grosgrain facings on the jacket’s lapels, pockets, buttons and a similar stripe along the outer seam of the trousers.
 Unlike the suits, Tuxedos are recommendable for very few occasions.
 They can be worn for semi-formal events like social events, black tie events, weddings, dinner parties, and shouldn’t be worn in occasions that suits are required.